RayHendy/RayHendy/README.md

 Health Economics R Packages
 ===========================

-A guide to some R packages that we know about for health economic analysis.
+A guide to some R packages that we know about for health economic analysis as compiled by Dr Nathan Green.

 [Click here to suggest packages.](https://github.com/n8thangreen/health_economics_R_packages/issues)